 There is a meeting at 4 on Tuesday.

-First: Always use contractions when speaking.
+- Always use contractions when speaking.
 There’s a general misconception out there that shoulda coulda woulda’s are bad.
 Au contraire mon ami!
 They are highly effective when used correctly.
 In this case, we say: There’s a meeting…

-Then pick the words that give the most info.
+- Pick the words that give the most info.
 Meeting 4 Tuesday.
 You could just say that & be a more effective & persuasive speaker.
 But to make it smoother proceed to the next step.

 Now try this with: I’m the right person for the job because I rock the planet (use your own reasons, of course!)